-Buy, Distribute or help Harvest Pure Maple Syrup at Pleasant Hill
+Buy, Distribute, or help Harvest Pure Maple Syrup at Pleasant Hill Outdoor Camp

-- Volunteer to help in the syrup making process.
-Wood cutting, splitting, line maintenance and bottling among other ares need filled.
+- Assist in the syrup making process.
+Wood cutting, splitting, line maintenance and bottling.

-- Distribute syrup for the camp and return the proceeds back to the camp.
+- Distribute syrup at local markets, retailers, or churches and return the proceeds back to the camp.

 1. Maple trees are tapped with one to three taps per tree depending on the size of the tree.
-The taps are hooked together, (with the blue tube) then the trees are linked into larger tubes which feed into one main line.
+The taps are hooked together, then the trees are linked into larger tubes which feed into one main line.

-2. Through this system the sap runs into 2 500 gallon stainless steel tanks.
-From the tanks the sap flows into the evaporator which sits on a custom built wood fired stove, built by Aaron & Dick Baird.
+2. Through this system, the sap runs into two 500 gallon stainless steel tanks.
+From the tanks, the sap flows into the evaporator which sits on a custom built wood fired stove, built by Aaron & Dick Baird.
 The sap is boiled down into syrup using fallen and dead trees culled from over 200 acres of woods.

 3. Our evaporator is custom built and donated by Morton Salt.
 The entire finishing process is housed in our syrup barn at the foot of the hill.

 4. When the sap has boiled down almost completely it is filtered, finished and bottled.
 It takes about 50 gallons of sap to make one gallon of syrup.